epfl-ada/ada-2024-project-data-crusadas/README.md

 ## A Comprehensive Analysis of Beer Characteristics

 ### Abstract
-This study explores various analytical methods to understand trends, preferences, and perceptions in the beer industry, focusing on the popular IPA category.
-We investigate the factors driving IPA growth, including correlations between positive reviews and market expansion.
-Through trend analysis, beers are grouped by type, with growth patterns and yearly changes calculated as percentages.
-A recommendation system is developed to suggest beers based on user preferences.
-Additionally, we analyze the link between user emotions and beer reviews by mapping sentiment to the Big Five personality traits.
-Finally, we explore variation in descriptions of the same beer to determine if different users experience and describe beers uniquely.
-This comprehensive analysis provides insights into consumer behavior and potential tools for personalized beer recommendations.
+This study employs a range of analytical techniques to uncover trends, preferences, and perceptions within the beer industry.
+Using natural language processing (NLP) methods, we analyze reviews from BeerAdvocate to identify distinct clusters of beers and explore the key words and characteristics that differentiate them.
+For each cluster, we highlight the primary flavor and appearance features that define it and compare these characteristics across clusters to identify patterns and differences.
+Additionally, we investigate how these clusters evolve seasonally, over time, and across different countries.

+We also examine the emotional responses associated with each beer cluster, focusing on how specific appearance features and flavor profiles elicit distinct emotions.

+To deepen our understanding, we apply principal component analysis (PCA) to extract and interpret the main components that define each cluster.
+The ultimate goal of this research is to develop a model capable of assigning a beer cluster to a user based on their preferences, allowing the user to discover the cluster that best aligns with their tastes through a web-based questionnaire.
+This research provides valuable insights for brewers, marketers, and consumers, enhancing the understanding of beer diversity and evolving consumer preferences.

 ### Some research questions we aim to answer
-1. What makes a brand grow?
-A beer has differents characteristics we want to understand which impact the grows and how, maybe some other factors could also explain it.
-1. What are the characteristic of a given beer based on commentary?
+1. What are the main features defining main beer categories?
-1. Given a set of characteristic what is the closests beer?
-1. Given a commentary what is the mood of the user that makes it?
+2. Given a commentary what is the mood of the user that makes it?
-1. Is there a link between flavours and commentary emotions?
+3. Is there a link between flavours and commentary emotions?
-1. Given all reviews made by a user, what is their score on the big five personality trait?

 ### Proposed additional datasets